 One challenge with online video is the wealth of inappropriate content for particular audiences and contexts.
 Traditional scanning engines can’t parse images and videos.
 The typical solution has been to use human labor, but that’s expensive and slow.

 SightEngine is a service that uses an API to interface with content uploaded to your site.
-It also works with content on the servers of your video host.
+It also works with the content on the servers of your video host.
 The API allows direct access to content at the code level.
 This eliminates the need for human intervention or manually accessed files.

 SightEngine’s moderation engine, based on advanced heuristics, automatically scans content for nudity.
 Then, it provides instant notification if it detects relevant content.
 You can disable or delete suspect content immediately.
 SightEngine can scan both live video feeds and on-demand content.
 Its speed and power are made possible via the API interface.